deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 ### *JACOB* Grimes, former witness (dead)

 *JACOB* was a witness of another murder by *IGINO* killing an opposing drug dealer called Derek Cole eighteen years ago.
-He was found strangled while on witness protection.
-The death was called suicide, although it was staged by *CALVIN*.
+He was found strangled while in witness protection.
+The death was labeled suicide, although it was staged by *CALVIN*.

 *CALVIN* weaves in the story of *JACOB* to scare *MARJORIE*, leaving scary notes and staging scary events.
-Jacob isn't actually seen in the game, but a picture of him could maybe inserted in a report *MARJORIE* finds online.
+Jacob isn't actually seen in the game, but a picture of him could maybe be inserted in a report that *MARJORIE* finds online.

 * Age: 16